jonathandesmedt92/RtqpcR/README.md

 Several plotting functions are available to make bar charts and line graphs.

-    # We create a barplot
+    # We create a barplot with linear or logarithmic scale
     bar_plot(qpcr=obj,
             xvar="Concentration",
             baseline_samples=c(1,2,3),